CostaLab/reg-gen/docs/rgt-viz/tutorial_regions_vs_signals.md

 <img src="../_static/rgt-viz/lineplot_cDC_pDC.png" align="center">
 </p>

-This lineplot shows the difference of histone signatures on the PU.1 peaks among two cells.
-This plot indicates an increase in PU.1 and H3K4me3 levels on cDC cells compared to CDP cells.
+This lineplot shows the difference of histone signatures of Irf8 and PU.1 peaks among cDC and pDC cells.
+It indicates for examples stronger Irf8 signals (with or without PU.1.) in cDC than pDC.
+Moreover, there is no signs of promoter associated binding of Irf8 (or PU.1) in pDCs in contrast to cDC cells.

-For better comparison of each genomic signal, we can also plot them in different way, such as:
+One can also reoganize results, to contrast the signals across cells.

 ```shell
 rgt-viz lineplot Matrix_cDC_pDC.txt -o results -t lineplot_cDC_pDC_2 -col reads -c cell -row regions